GoogleChrome/developer.chrome.com/site/en/docs/android/custom-tabs/browser-support/index.md

  uc="ct_unimplemented@13.4.2.1307"
 %}

-### setDefaultColorSchemeParams
+### setDefaultColorSchemeParams()

 Sets [`CustomTabColorSchemeParams()`](https://developer.android.com/reference/androidx/browser/customtabs/CustomTabColorSchemeParams) for the given color scheme.
 This allows specifying two different toolbar colors for light and dark schemes.

-{% Img src="image/DXqUldooyJOUnj3qXSYLHbUgUI93/SmsTCHYkNQ689xJSVTIJ.png", alt="phone showing an app that used setDefaultColorSchemeParams the left, and a separate phone without using that api on the right", width="800", height="407" %}
+{% Img src="image/DXqUldooyJOUnj3qXSYLHbUgUI93/SmsTCHYkNQ689xJSVTIJ.png", alt="On the left, a phone showing an app using setDefaultColorSchemeParams(), and on the right a separate phone without the API", width="800", height="407" %}

 {% AndroidBrowserSupportTable
  _method="setDefaultColorSchemeParams",